2023 Solar Incentives Guide for Highland, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and the like are typically offered at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a threshold (normally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and the like are typically given at the state level.
+You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Best Regional Coverage